iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/l-p Sequence Space.md

 In this file we discuss the l-p sequence space.
 This is a great example of a metric space that can change into all different types of metric space given different parameters of $p$, and it also contains good subspace for discussion on topics related to functional analysis.

-To start, we define the inner product as an opperations on infinite sequences.
+To start, we define the inner product as an operations on infinite sequences.
 Let $x, y$ be 2 sequences, then their inner product $\langle x, y\rangle := \sum_{i = 1}^\infty x_i y_i$.
 This is a notation that will simplify our discussion and it has not much to do with the inner product spaces.

 ---
 ### **l-p Sequence Space**